near/docs/docs/develop/contracts/js/quickstart.md

 ```

 :::warning
-Please note that you must have a `index.js` file located in a `src` directory at the root of your project.
+Please note that you must have the `index.js` file located in a `src` directory at the root of your project.
 This allows `near-sdk-js` to find your smart contract and compile it to format that is compatible with the `JSVM`.

 ```
 └── src